 The end of the war saw nylon stockings return to the shelves followed by a corresponding decline in the use of substitutes.
 DuPont began producing nylon for stockings within two-weeks of the Japanese surrender and this produced what American reporters of the time called the ‘nylon riots’ of 1945 and 1946 (Meikle, 1995) as women scrambled to buy them in the United States.

-In those parts of the world where economically things remained depressed and/or clothes continued to be rationed, cosmetic stockings lingered longer and were still being sold in the 1950s, well after the war was over.
+In those parts of the world where things remained economically depressed and/or clothes continued to be rationed, cosmetic stockings lingered longer and were still being sold in the 1950s, well after the war was over.

 The widespread disappearance of cosmetic stockings was not the end of leg make-up, as it was still used by some women to make their legs look tanned and new entrants occasionally appeared on the market well after 1950, Coty’s Ultra Legs being a good example.